 In some countries Epiphany is a national holiday but not in the UK.
 All through history it has been a time of fun, feasting and celebration.

 The 12 days of Christmas is the period in Christian theology that marks the time between the birth of Christ and the coming of the Magi or the three wise men.

 It begins on 25 December (Christmas) and runs through to 6 January (the Epiphany, sometimes also called Three Kings' Day).
 Christmas Day is considered the first day of Christmas, so the Epiphany is on 6 January, meaning that the Twelfth Night is the night before on 5 January each year.

 The word Epiphany comes from the Greek, meaning “manifestation or to reveal”, in this case the manifestation of Christ to the Magi (Three Kings).

 However, today we mainly refer to Twelfth Night as the end of Christmas and the day when traditionally the decorations should be taken down for another year.

 Time to pack away the decorations for another year - Photo by Acton Crawford on Unsplash

 Some people believe that you will have bad luck all year if the decorations are left up beyond Twelfth Night or Epiphany.

-So this weekend is the time to take down your tree and all the Christmas decorations around your house.
-They are a joy to put up but somehow a chore to take down.
+So Twelfth Night (5 January) is the time to take down your tree and decorations and pack then away in the loft, cellar or garage for another year.
+How amazing is it that the decorations are a joy to put up but somehow a chore to take down.